 They grow up to 6 inches annually, and depending on the variety, reach a height of about 15 feet.
 Each spring, you’ll enjoy the fleeting flowering stage, followed by lush green foliage all summer long.
 In the fall, the trees produce crabapples—which are apples that measure than less than 2 inches in diameter.
 Weeping crabapple trees typically only produce fruit 1/2-inch or less in diameter.
 Even still, you’ll enjoy watching this tree through the seasons.

 Weeping crabapples require only basic care and attention.
 They’re fairly drought-resistant once established, and often don’t need any additional watering unless drought persists.
 The weeping canopy of the tree generally doesn’t need pruning, unless you have a specific shape in mind.
 If so, prune outside of the growing season to avoid damaging the tree or reducing its resistance to disease.
 Common diseases include scab (a leaf spot disease caused by fungus) and fire-blight (which kills blossoms and branches and is caused by bacteria).

 Keep in mind that fruit-producing trees will drop crabapples in the fall and early winter.
 The decaying flesh of the fruit may stain driveways, sidewalks, and patios, so keep this in mind when choosing where to plant your weeping crabapple.
-Additionally, the small, sour fruit is not in itself toxic, but can cause digestive upset to children or animals that indulge in one too many crabapples.

 For maximum flower and fruit production, the weeping crabapple demands full sun.
 Ideally, this tree should receive 8 to 12 hours of direct light each day.
 However, if you have a spot that is partly shady, the tree can tolerate such conditions—it just may not have as many abundant blooms or a bumper crop of crabapples.